Screening models and neutrino oscillations: Neutrino propagation inside matter

 \section{Neutrino propagation inside matter}

 We now discuss the matter effects on neutrinos flavor change inside a spherical star.
 Neutrinos encounter numerous electrons and interact with them through the weak charged current, which affects the flavor change process as predicted decades ago by Mikheyev, Smirnov, and Wolfenstein, dubbed the MSW effect \cite{MSWWolf,MSWMS}.
-The flavor conversion process is also modified due to the terms coming from the self-energy contribution.
-Based on Ref.\cite{Zhang}, the derivation of this effective potential is given in Appendix \ref{app2}.
+The flavor conversion process is also modified due to the terms coming from the gravitational corrections of the neutrino self-energy, discussed in detail in \cite{Zhang}.

-For simplicity, we address a simplified two-flavor (e.g., $\nu_e$ and $\nu_\mu$) model inside matter in the curved space-time.
-If the number density of electrons inside the star is a constant or even changes adiabatically and the scalar field can be considered approximately uniform (see Figs.\ref{fig7} and \ref{fig9}), we can write the 2$\nu$ Schr$\ddot{\text{o}}$dinger-like evolution equation
+For simplicity, we address a simplified two-flavor (e.g., $\nu_e$ and $\nu_\mu$) model inside matter in the curved spacetime.
+If the number density of electrons inside the star is a constant or even changes adiabatically and the scalar field can be considered approximately uniform, we can write the 2$\nu$ Schr$\ddot{\text{o}}$dinger-like evolution equation